 At the last moment, we attempt to skim through the most important or important seeming concepts and rush into the exam hall, frantically looking the seat with our roll number, exchanging quick pleasantries or even desperate requests to neighbors such as ‘pass kara Dena!’, ‘bata diyo!’ etc, simultaneously ignoring the invigilator’s nasty smirk.

 We sit on our assigned places, do the formalities, stare into the question paper, and go blank!
 Don’t deny it, we have all experienced it.
 Our brain cleverly reminds us of the supplementary exam as we start writing the first answer and get stuck after the first sentence.
 We realize that we have studied this, yet remember nothing about it.

 This clear case of ‘exam hall illness’ has claimed many victims, inducing silly calculation errors, vaporizing the name of important terms and ultimately getting us fewer marks than we deserve.

 Here are 11 ways to help students to do the best during exams

 Exam undoubtedly is a battle, and you need your best ammunition for it.
 You would already have a favorite brand of pens.
 Make sure, you have enough to last the entire set of exams.
 Pencil, eraser rulers are invaluable assets when it comes to diagrams.

 If you have the habit of beautifying your answer sheet then carry the necessary items.
 Underlining important points with a black pen wins goodwill from certain teachers who correct the answer sheet.
 If calculators are permitted, they carry a new one and not a one that’s got a dying battery (I did once and paid the price!).

-A simple watch helps you monitor time throughout the exam.
-Do not ever rely on your neighbours for the stationary, because they can ditch you anytime; it’s a war, remember?!
+A simple watch will help students to monitor time throughout the exam.
+Do not ever rely on your neighbors for the stationary, because they can ditch you anytime; it’s a war, remember?!

 2. Stay hydrated